FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

    :end-before: //SNIPPET_END: equal_intro_elim$

-Of course, all these lemmas can be easily proven by F* under a suitable representation of the abstract type ``set``, as shown below.
+Of course, all these lemmas can be easily proven by F* under a suitable representation of the abstract type ``set``, as shown in the module implementation below.

 .. literalinclude:: ../code/SimplifiedFStarSet.fst
    :language: fstar